MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 # Enable your device for development

-## How to activate Developer Mode, sideload apps and access other developer features
+## Activate Developer Mode, sideload apps and access other developer features

 ![Enable your devices for development](images/developer-poster.png)

-If you are using Visual Studio on a computer for first time, you will need to enable Developer Mode on both the development PC, and on any devices on which you'll test your code.
+If you are using Visual Studio on a computer for first time, you will need to enable Developer Mode on both the development PC, and on any devices you'll use to test your code.
 Opening a UWP project when Developer Mode is not enabled will either open the **For developers** settings page, or cause this dialog to appear in Visual Studio:

 ![Enable developer mode dialog that is displayed in Visual Studio](images/latestenabledialog.png)